- Publications and resources

 Types of drone

-This type of drone has more than one power-driven engine (rotor) that rotate or turn vertically.
+This type has more than one power-driven engine (rotor) that rotate or turn vertically.
 It takes off, lands, flies and hovers like a traditional 'single rotor' helicopter but has more than one rotor.

-This type of drone is engine powered and is 'lighter than air' - it can be filled with a buoyant gas and usually 'floats' in the air.
+This type is engine powered and is 'lighter than air' - it can be filled with a buoyant gas and usually 'floats' in the air.
 A blimp is a good example of an airship.